 Step 2: Choose the smallest size

-As you can see from the results in step 1, some smaller SKU can have with 2, or even 4 FBA fees.
+As you can see from the results in step 1, some smaller SKUs can have 2, or even 4 FBA fees.
 For instance, small standard size, and large standard size.
 The reason is when an SKU size is pretty small, it locates in the lowest standard size.
 Also, it can be within all resting of higher requirements as well.
 However, in fact, we won’t ship a smaller piece by using a larger size rate.

 The IF function can be “nested“.
 A “nested IF” refers to a formula where at least one IF function is nested inside another in order to test for more conditions and return more possible results.
 Each IF statement needs to be carefully “nested” inside another so that the logic is correct.